Njoro90260/IT-website/README.md

 # IT Solutions Website

+**Note:** This is a template for an online shop showcasing various IT products and services.
+The shop does not currently exist, and this project is intended for demonstration purposes only.

 This repository contains the source code for an **IT Solutions Website**, designed to showcase products and services offered by an IT company.
 The website is built using **HTML**, **CSS**, **Bootstrap**, and **JavaScript**, featuring a responsive layout and a carousel with an interactive scroll-down arrow.

 ## Table of Contents